Skip to Content

 4. Mullaghmore (15-minute drive)

-Mullaghmore is a picture postcard seaside resort in County Sligo, and it is hugely popular with locals and tourists alike.
-There’s a charming 19th century harbour from where you can watch sailing boats come and go.
-You can visit Mullaghmore Beach and get an eyeful of Classiebawn Castle.
+Mullaghmore is a picture postcard seaside resort with a 19th century harbour.
+You can visit Mullaghmore Beach and get an eyeful of Classiebawn Castle, too.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.